PhantasmicSky/NodestoneBuilder/README.md

   - A score of 1 is added for each skill in the trinode that is deemed a useful(selected by user).
   - Another score is added for each useful skill to the current pool of trinodes as long as adding the selected trinode would result in the skill appearing a total of 2 times or less in the current pool.
 - Compute for number of Ideal nodes and current node efficiency
-- **[BETA]** Auto Build Function allows users to let the program try and build a perfect nodestone loadout using selected skills.*.
+- **[BETA]** Auto Build Function allows users to let the program try and build a perfect nodestone loadout using selected skills.*
+- **[BETA]** Load Nodestone from Photo Function now added which allows users to paste a snip of their ingame screen to extract nodes from.**

 ## Things to do